Cataract Surgery: Lens Replacement Options

-Jeffrey Liegner, MD is a recognized leader in cataract surgery and lens replacement, specializing in advanced lens replacement procedures.
-Once you decide to have cataract surgery, you will have a choice to replace your natural lens with either a traditional single focus lens or an advanced lens implant that provides a fuller range of vision.
+Jeffrey Liegner, MD is a recognized cataract surgeon and leader in lens replacement, specializing in advanced lens replacement options.
+Once you decide to have cataract surgery, you will have a choice to replace your natural lens with either a traditional single focus lens or an advanced lens implant ( multifocal IOL ) that provides a fuller range of vision.

 Choosing the Right Lens Implant